 The classical IQ by Binet and Stern

-Binet was one of the first trying to make intelligence measurable.
-At the beginning of the 20th century he was commissioned to develop an intelligence test, in order to measure the intellectual capacity of school children.
-Goal of the test was to identify children with learning disabilities in order to provide them with special individualized help.
+Binet was 1 of the first trying to make intelligence measurable.
+At the beginning of the 20th century, he was commissioned to develop an intelligence test, in order to measure the intellectual capacity of school children.
+The goal of the test was to identify children with learning disabilities in order to provide them with special individualized help.

-The level of difficulty of the test was scaled in ascending order and supposed to assess the intellectual age of a child with tasks usually passed by six-year-olds, seven-year-olds, and so on.
+The level of difficulty of the test was scaled in ascending order and supposed to assess the intellectual age of a child with tasks usually passed by 6-year-olds, 7-year-olds, and so on.

 Based on Binet’s work, Stern developed the classic intelligence quotient (IQ), which is, however, no applicable to adults.

 IQ = (mental age / chronological age) × 100